signalfx/signalfx-agent/docs/development.md

 The agent comes with a suite of unit and integration tests that exercise various components within the agent.
-All of these tests must pass for a branch to be merged into the mainline `master` branch.
+All of these tests must pass for a branch to be merged into the mainline `main` branch.
 Our CircleCI configuration will automatically run them when a pull request is made, but you can run them manually as follows: